CumulusNetworks/example-ospfunnum-puppet/README.md

 ### In your own network

-Clone or copy these scripts to your management webserver.
+Install these modules on your Puppet server.

 ### Within the Cumulus Workbench